 These are the basic non-blocking send/receive functions to access a transaction pipe from the C side.
-The send function is called to attempt to send transactions to an input pipe.
-The receive function is called to attempt to receive transactions from an output pipe.
+The send/receive functions are provided in pairs that differ only in the type of the data argument.
+The send functions are called to attempt to send transactions to an input pipe.
+The receive functions are called to attempt to receive transactions from an output pipe.
 The flush function is called to attempt to flush an input pipe.